lngoubayoupouani/ui5-ml-translation/README.md

 To translate a text:
 1. Type a text in English on the left box.
+1. Select a target language from the dropdown on the right.
 1. Click the button [ Translate ].
 1. See the translated text on the right.